jgnewman/cream-and-sugar/README.md

 reason we do it this way is two-fold.
 Firstly, it has to do with the psychology of readability.
 But also, this way the language can complain if something we didn't intend to happen ends up happening.
-Instead of ambiguously erroring at some point after hitting the else case, the `cond` expression will throw an error if it runs and doesn't find a match to one of its conditions.
+Instead of ambiguously erroring at some point after hitting the else case, the `when` expression will throw an error if it runs and doesn't find a match to one of its conditions.
 This lets us catch the error right away and be able to figure out more quickly where it came from.